Willinki/Kymacs/README.md

 ### My own vanilla-emacs distro.

-Based on the extremely helpful videos by https://systemcrafters.cc and other resources found around the web.
+Based on the extremely helpful videos by [System crafters](https://systemcrafters.cc) and other resources found around the web.
 This Emacs distribution is aimed at students whose workflow includes programming and taking (scientific) notes.
 Also it is made for MacOS.